UPennCBE544/2023.github.io/ASE/Getting_Started/README.md

 print(a.get_potential_energy())
 ```

 Notice that by running the command above returns energy in eV unit!!
+I recommend you to save the command above into a script, e.g., energy.py, as you will need to run this command multiple times throughout this homework.

-**HW 5:** Show your Python script, Plot the energy as a function of lattice constant, and Report the lattice constant corresponding to the minimized energy.
+**HW 5:** Plot the energy as a function of lattice constant, and report the lattice constant corresponding to the minimized energy.

 <a name='convergence-with-k-points'></a>